hah98/hah98/README.md

 # Hi there 👋💚 I'm Hibo!

 Welcome to my GitHub!
 I`m a front-end developer (student) at Noroff with a passion for creating functional and visually engaging digital experiences.
 I have experience with modern web technologies like JavaScript, HTML, CSS, React, and tools such as Git, Figma, and Adobe XD.
-Beyond coding, I enjoy reading, graphic design, and following Formula 1.
-I’m a disciplined and organized individual with a solution-oriented mindset and a strong work ethic.

 ---